-- b.
-Petitions by University employees other than senior academic and administrative officers, with the exception of petitions concerning candidacy for the General Assembly, shall be addressed to and resolved by the appropriate board of trustees and shall be transmitted through the chancellor.
-With respect to each such decision rendered by a board of trustees, the chancellor shall transmit to the Committee on University Governance of the Board of Governors a report, containing such information as the committee may specify, concerning the action of the board of trustees. - 2.
-Timely presentation of petitions.
-An employee shall file a petition well in advance of the period of employment that would be affected by assuming major public office or announcing candidacy for major public office.
-The petition should be filed in accordance with the timeframes set forth in regulations established by the president, except where the president (for petitions under III.B.1.a.) or the chancellor (for petitions under III.B.1.b.) determines that filing the petition in accordance with the deadline is impracticable and that the University's interests will not be materially impaired by a later filing. - a.
+- a.
 Candidacy for public office.
 With respect to an employee who intends to announce as a candidate in a race that requires a May primary contest, any petition submitted to rebut the presumption of conflict of commitment should ordinarily be filed with the appropriate governing board by no later than November 1 in the year preceding the May primary election.
 With respect to an employee who intends to stand for election in November, any such petition should ordinarily be filed with the appropriate governing board by no later than July 1 of the election year. - Appointment to public office.
 The advance notice provided to the prospective appointee is frequently not sufficient to permit compliance with the petition schedule established by the Board.
-Accordingly, subject to all other board requirements controlling public officeholding, if circumstances do not permit a prospective appointee to file a required petition on the schedule otherwise prescribed for prospective office holders, the petition may be submitted to and resolved by the officer or agency responsible for the class of employment of which the petitioner is a member, viz., the president for senior academic and administrative officers, and the chancellor for faculty and EPSA nonfaculty personnel.
-In such cases, however, it remains University policy that the prospective appointee will lose University employment if he or she assumes the appointive office before receiving an affirmative response from the alternative decision-maker.
+Accordingly, subject to all other board requirements controlling public office holding, if circumstances do not permit a prospective appointee to file a required petition on the schedule otherwise prescribed for prospective office holders, the petition may be submitted to and resolved by the officer or agency responsible for the class of employment of which the petitioner is a member, viz., the president for senior academic and administrative officers, and the chancellor for faculty and EPA nonfaculty personnel.
+In such cases, however, it remains University policy that the prospective appointee will lose University employment if he or she assumes the appointive office before receiving an affirmative response from the alternative decisionmaker.
 Thus, even under this expedited procedure, in some cases the prospective appointee may have to defer acceptance of the appointment beyond the normal starting date for the public office.
 When this alternative procedure is used, the chancellor in each instance shall report the action taken to the Committee on University Governance through the president. - 3.
 Showings necessary to rebut presumption of conflict.
 An employee who wishes to campaign for or assume a major public office and simultaneously maintain his or her full-time University employment must demonstrate that, contrary to the presumption established by the policy, no conflict of commitment in fact will occur.